-Best PC laptops of 2016: 2-in-1s, Ultrabooks, budget PCs and more
+Best laptops of 2017: Budget PCs, 2-in-1s, ultrabooks, and more

 Best convertible laptop

 We liked the first Spectre x360 when it launched back in 2015, but that 2-in-1 laptop had a few flaws.
-The updated version, which just launched in October, blows away its predecessor by being smaller, thinner, and noticeably lighter, while still providing excellent performance and battery life.
+The updated version, which released in October 2016, blew away its predecessor by being smaller, thinner, and noticeably lighter, while still providing excellent performance and battery life.
+Now there’s a 2017 edition that adds active pen support and the option of a 4K screen to the 2016’s already-excellent package.

 Inside our review model was a Kaby Lake Core i7 processor that kept pace with a quad-core Skylake CPU during tasks like word processing and spreadsheet editing, and handled games like Minecraft and League of Legends at low-resolution and low-quality image settings.
-The battery on our unit lasted almost eleven hours during continual video playback.
+If you opt for a FHD (1920x1080) screen, the battery will last almost eleven hours during continual video playback, and just over seven if you go for the beautiful 4K (3840x2160) display.
+Active pen support rounds out the experience—it’s easy to jot clear notes and sketch clean diagrams with the included pen accessory.

 This laptop is so good, it gives our top pick for Best Ultrabook a run for its money.
-If it weren’t for the wide-aspect ratio trackpad and the low number of ports (just three total, and you lose one to charging whenever it’s time to top up), it might have won.
-For now, though, it can rule this convertible category until it’s time to challenge the Dell XPS 13 again.
+If it weren’t for the wide-aspect ratio trackpad, the low number of ports (just three total, and you lose one to charging whenever it’s time to top up), and a couple of slight performance dips on the 4K version, it might have won.
+For now, though, it can rule this convertible category until it’s time to challenge the Dell XPS 13 yet again.

-Best budget ultrabook laptop
+Best budget convertible laptop

-Enter Asus’ UX305, the best budget ultrabook in town.
-It packs in 8GB of RAM and a 256GB SSD for the low price of $700.

-You’d think Asus would skimp in build quality or sneak in a lousy screen, but it didn’t.
-The body is aluminum, and the display is a 1920x1080 IPS screen with anti-glare finish.
-It’s also one of the thinnest ultrabooks today, at roughly 12mm thick and weighing just 2.6 pounds.

-The CPU isn’t a Core i5-class, but rather than step down to Atom, Asus stepped sideways, with Intel’s Core M in the original UX305 and the new Core m3 in the updated UX305.
-We’re actually in the middle of testing the updated Core m3 UX305.
-The early results say it’s comparable in every way except perhaps performance.
+For years, Asus has offered great value in its notebooks, and the ZenBook Flip is a strong example of its affordable, high-performing offerings.
+For $700, you get a fully convertible notebook that can handle everyday tasks with ease.

+In fact, its pricing and specs are virtually identical to our favorite budget ultrabook, the Asus UX305 (now discontinued).
+Inside you get a Core m3-6Y30, 8GB of RAM, and a 256GB SSD, and outside there’s a 1920x1080 IPS screen with an anti-glare finish.

+Yet despite the modest CPU, the Asus ZenBook Flip is fairly peppy.
+In our benchmarks, it actually outperformed faster (and newer) Core m5 and m7 processors in rival machines during short CPU-intensive tasks.
+Its storage drive is no slouch, either.

+This laptop is slender and lightweight, too.
+It measures 0.54 inches thick and 2.8 pounds, which keeps it in line with more expensive ultraportables.
+You’re not saddled with chunkier dimensions or extra weight in exchange for a lower price.

-There are some compromises.
-There’s no backlighting on the keyboard, which is pretty standard in any Ultrabook today.
-The trackpad is a tad springy.
-Still, it’s one hell of a deal in a price range that usually nets you thick, ugly, and plastic.
+A couple of compromises do exist: There’s no backlighting on the keyboard, and the trackpad is a tad springy.
+Still, it’s a good deal in a price range that usually nets you thick, ugly, and plastic.

 Best hybrid laptop

-The reigning winner in this category shouldn’t be a surprise, given that Microsoft gave legs to the concept of hybrid tablet/laptop devices.
-The Surface series is really an evolutionary step beyond the typical “convertible” devices that physically separate from the keyboard to run independently as tablets.
-Surface clones have arisen that are also light, yet still very capable: Lenovo has its Miix 700, HP has its Spectre 12 X2.
+That a Surface Pro laptop is the winner of this category shouldn’t come as a surprise.
+After all, Microsoft gave legs to the concept of hybrid tablet/laptop devices (also known as “2-in-1” laptops)—the Surface series is really an evolutionary step beyond the typical “convertible” devices that physically separate from the keyboard to run independently as tablets.

-We expect the clone wars to keep marching on, but the best one today remains the Surface Pro 4.
-It has a top-rated display, great performance, and its keyboard and trackpad are miles ahead of competing designs (*cough* iPad Pro).
-We choose it over the Surface Pro 3 for its performance and better thermals (with less fan noise) compared to the older model.
+What may be surprising is that our best pick remains the Surface Pro 4, even given the launch of the Surface Pro.
+(This Apple-style of naming hides the fact that the new Surface tablet is akin to a Surface Pro 5.)
+However, given the Surface Pro’s performance throttling and higher price tag, we think the Surface Pro 4 offers the better mix of value and performance while it’s still available.

+Sure, Surface clones have arisen that are also light yet still very capable, like Lenovo’s Miix 700 and HP’s Spectre x2.
+But we like this hybrid tablet better than its cheaper rivals for its top-rated display, great performance, and the fact that its keyboard and trackpad are miles ahead of competing designs.

 The only caveat: It’s expensive—and the essential keyboard adds $130 to the price.
 (Nope, it’s not included.)
-That means the mid-range Surface Pro 4 with 256GB of storage, 8GB of RAM and Core i5 is a $1,430 computer.
+That means the midrange Surface Pro 4 with 256GB of storage, 8GB of RAM, and a Core i5 is a $1,430 computer.
 Ouch.
+Hopefully, prices will get cut now that the new Surface Pro has arrived.

-Still, for those who really valuable portability—it really is laptop performance in a tablet—and will actually use it as a tablet on occasion, you’d still be hard pressed to beat the Surface Pro 4 right now.
+In any case, if you value portability—it really is laptop performance in a tablet—and will actually use it as a tablet on occasion, you’d be hard-pressed to beat the Surface Pro 4 right now.

 [$899–$1,799 MSRP; $1,430 MSRP as reviewed with optional keyboard cover]